tarwn/lessthandot-hugo/blogs/content/posts/2009-07-20-the-differences-between-len-and-dataleng.md

 I have seen a bunch of questions about this recently and decided to do a little post to clear up the confusion.

-First let&#8217;s take a look what Books On Line has to say about these two functions
+First let's take a look what Books On Line has to say about these two functions

 **LEN**